East Marton on the map

 Crime and Anti-Social Behaviour in East Marton

 Crime in the area is lower than the national average.
-Public order is the leading concern across East Marton, with 1 incidents recorded in March 2026.
+Anti-social behaviour is the leading concern across East Marton, with 1 incidents recorded in May 2026.

 Deprivation and Employment in East Marton